man brushes a woman's real hand and a rubber hand hidden from her view

 Supportive, social environment

 A supportive environment for chronic pain management should not be under-valued.
 Many patients with chronic pain report that they feel unheard.
-And so, find a team of physicians, therapists, and other healthcare providers who listen to your concerns.
+And so, find a team of healthcare professionals who listen to your concerns.

 People with chronic pain may also fear becoming a burden to their family.
-Being able to openly discuss what you’re feeling and ask for help from those closest to you is key to navigating daily activities with chronic pain.
+And so, be open to discuss what you’re feeling and ask for help from those closest to you.

-Find a support group online or in your community that can help you feel active and engaged even on days when you’re in too much pain to leave your house.
+Find a support group online or in your community that can help you stay active and engaged.
 Simply knowing you’re not alone can reduce the mental burden of your condition and help you feel connected.

 Pain theories: how they change treatment

-Pain as we understand it today comes from nearly five centuries of research and wonder.
+Pain as we understand it today comes from nearly 500 years of research and wonder.
 Although various cultures throughout history have their own beliefs and narratives about pain, science and humanities have revealed more about how it works and how it could be treated.

 Gate control theory of pain